-Week Formative activities, resources, texts Syllabus content Assessment tasks Practise writing essays through revision of essay structure and model samples.
-Review essay writing techniques through model essays and deconstruction of model answers. questioning the assumptions and values in texts identifying omissions, inclusions, emphases and marginalisations 29 Task 8 - Examination 20% Post- examination Student reflection: List strengths they had in each section of the examination.
+Week Formative activities, resources, texts Syllabus content Assessment tasks Explore character conflicts, including how these shape the audience response in making meaning.
+Formative activity: group poster presentation about how the context of production of the novel has influenced the values embedded in the text.
+Practise writing essays through revision of essay structure and model samples.
+Review essay writing techniques through model essays and deconstruction of model answers.
+29 Task 8 - Examination 20% Post- examination Student reflection: List strengths they had in each section of the examination.
 Identify three specific targeted growth areas for each section of the examination.
 Identify how they can improve on these growth areas.

-\ Examples of motion pictures relating to genres for Task 4:
+Examples of films relating to genres for Task 4